 Nanette Carter's Statement

 In the series “Cantilevered” the act of balancing the bombardment of information and responsibilities while deciding what is actually of great import is a harrowing act.
+Social media, the global pandemic and global warming are issues of concern while living in the 21st Century.
 Cantilevered is an architectural term where a building is anchored at one end and balancing a structure that extends out horizontally.
 The structure then becomes a metaphor for our lives.
 With some of the works in this series the shapes appear to be teetering and falling off the structural plinth.
 Mimicking the idea of letting go or prioritizing in hopes of gaining some normalcy or balance during these anxiety driven times.

 “Afro Sentinels” is coming from a fantasy world where warriors are in service to protect all black and brown people of the world from social injustices.
 Each warrior is unique in girth and stature but all have the acumen and strength to demolish adversarial forces.
 This body of work is predated by many ancient societies around the globe where guardians are placed in front of Temples or at burial sights to protect.